broadinstitute/CRISPRiTilingDesign/README.md

 	Combine different oligo subpools output by MakeGuidePool.py into a final oligo pool for ordering.
 	Terminology: "subpool" refers to a set of oligos with the same PCR handles on the outside, i.e. a set of oligos that will be amplified together
-	Before running, set up a config file (e.g. called CombinePoolsConfig.txt) that lists the paths to each subpool, and the unique primers to use
+	Before running, set up a config file (e.g. called CombinePoolsConfig.txt) that lists the paths to each subpool, and the unique primers to use.

 	optional arguments:
 	  -h, --help            show this help message and exit